IT2901Nordic2024/frontend/README.md

 - [React Icons](https://react-icons.github.io/react-icons/) - Library for customizable SVG icons
 - [useHooks](https://usehooks-ts.com/) - A React hooks library that provides a set of hooks that enables you to build your React applications faster
 - [js-cookie](https://github.com/js-cookie/js-cookie) - A JavaScript API for handling cookies

+## Future Work

+This being a student project over a limited amount of time, there still are some areas of improvement by the end of this project.

+- **Enhanced User Experience**: Continuously improve the user interface and experience based on user feedback and usability testing.
+This involved aspects such as refining existing features, optimising page loading times, or adding animations for a more engaging experience.
+- **Goals**: This is one of the last features the group managed to finish.
+Functionality for deleting an exisiting goal is missing.
+There is also no indications whether or not the goal is reached as of now.
+For future work it would be possible to both have visual feedback in the frontend as well as audiatory feedback from the device when a goal is reached.
+- **Security**: As of now the user login utilises cookies to store user IDs for maintaining a login session for 1 day.
+In order to enhance security and make sure that user data is prodected, there are some areas that should be improved:
+  - **Access Tokens**: Instead of solely relying on cookies for session management, there should be used access tokens sent from the backend instead of the user ID.
+This was not implemented due to access tokens not being supported by our current backend system.
+This approach provides better security by avoiding the vulnerabilities associated with storing sensitive information in cookies.
+  - **Input Validation**: Implement robust input validation to prevent common security vulnerabilities such as SQL injection.
+  - **Rate Limiting and IP Whitelisting**: Implement rate limiting and IP whitelisting mechanisms to protect against brute force attacks and unauthorised access attempts.
+This helps prevent repeatedly attempting to guess user credentials or exploit vulnerabilities in the system.
+  - **Session Expiry and Refresh Tokens**: Implement session expiry policies to automatically invalidate user sessions after a certain period of inactivity, reducing the risk of session hijacking.
+Additionally, consider implementing refresh tokens to enable session renewal without requiring users to re-enter their credentials frequently.
+- **Performance Optimisation**: Optimise the performance of the application by identifying and addressing bottlenecks in code, reducing unnecessary network requests, and implementing lazy loading for resources.
+Improving performance can lead to faster load times and a smoother user experience.
+- **Accessibility Improvements**: Ensure that the application complies with accessibility standards to make it usable for users with disabilities.
+This can involve implementing features such as keyboard navigation (this is somewhat implemented already, but not fully), screen reader compatibility, and proper semantic markup.

 ## Getting Started